-After the hearing has taken place and the panel renders its expert determination, the DRSP will refund any costs paid in advance to the prevailing party.
+After the hearing has taken place and the panel renders its expert determination, the DRSP will refund the advance payment of costs to the prevailing party.

-3.4 Dispute Resolution Principles (Standards)

-Each panel will use appropriate general principles (standards) to evaluate the merits of each objection.
+3.54 Dispute Resolution Principles (Standards) Each panel will use appropriate general principles (standards) to evaluate the merits of each objection.
 The principles for adjudication on each type of objection are specified in the paragraphs that follow.
 The panel may also refer to other relevant rules of international law in connection with the standards.